 CARSON CITY, NV - June 16, 2015

-initiative by NV Energy and the State of Nevada represents the next phase in
+initiative by NV Energy and the State of Nevada that represents the next phase in

 expanding the state’s charging infrastructure to support electric vehicle